svenssonjoel/lispBM/README.md

 16. Implement 'progn' facility.
 17. Add facilities for "pre-parsing" and for uploading "heap-images" to a running system.
 18. See if it is possible to explicitly free heap values that are used as temporaries when evaluating.
+19. Remove the "gensym" functionality havent found a use for it so far and it only complicates things.

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)
 1. Build the library: `make`